Lockdown, passenger protocols, evacuation flights, revised passenger protocols, dry run exercises, international flight resumes in Nigeria, finally.

 They’d listed British Airways, the Middle East Airlines, Emirates, Ethiopian Airlines, AWA, Turkish Airlines, and EgyptAir as the few permitted to operate into Abuja international airport.

-Emirates, EgyptAir, Virgin Atlantic, Ethiopian Airlines, Turkish Airlines, AWA, Kenya Airways, British Airways, the Middle East Airlines, Air Senegal, Qatar Airways, and Delta Air Lines are approved to fly into Lagos international airport.
+Emirates, EgyptAir, Virgin Atlantic, Ethiopian Airlines, Turkish Airlines, AWA, Kenya Airways, British Airways, Middle East Airlines, Air Senegal, Qatar Airways, and Delta Air Lines are approved to fly into Lagos international airport.

 RELATED: Restart Schedule for the Approved Airlines in Lagos Airport